1950s Concepts

 Predominately, in this period, my focus was on domestic work - I considered this (and still do) to be one of the most challenging of architectural assignments.
 To this day, great architecture has not been made accessible or affordable to the average income family.
 When you consider the energy and ecological impacts of our housing systems, there is little affordable, sustainable housing in existence for anyone no matter the budget or requirements of the owners.

-Of all these projects, it is the Cooper House that constituted my most mature effort and seminal statement of domestic architecture.
+Of all these projects, along with the American Pool Building, it is the Cooper House that constituted my most mature effort and it became my seminal statement of domestic architecture.
 The concept of life style, the way that the plan facilitates this concept, the integration of the building method to the idea of the building and the landscape for which it was conceived, is an accomplishment which, today 46 years later [2006], gives me great satisfaction.
 I started reworking this design in 1998 and it is notable that in December of 2005 I received an enquiry as to its possible adaptation to a site in the Virgin Islands.
+Of all the 1950s work, this is the one I still hunger most to build.
+If, to this date, I had to leave one domestic work - the Cooper House would be my choice.

 I was intensely studying construction when I designed the Cooper House.
-During this period I was working for developers and learning “production housing” methods.
-As noted, I worked for a swimming pool company to learn gunite methods and also design a display and office build for them.
+During this period I was working for architects and developers and learning “production housing” methods.
+As noted, I worked for a swimming pool company to learn gunite methods and also design a display and office building for American Pools.
 It was these works that motivated me to move to New York and get directly into construction.
 This phase dominated my next ten years.
 It is this material focus and tight integration of form and building methods that makes the Cooper house such a visceral design.
 This sense will permeate the structure when build.
 In a way this is a building that only a young person would design but it may well take the experience of someone older to render it and make it real.
+The problem will not be it’s design nor method of construction.
+The challenge will be the education and integration of a ValueWeb able to build it for an affordable price.
+In this regard, my work from the late 70s to 2000 was dedicated to developing such skills and methods.

 Matt Taylor